harshitpaunikar1/harshitpaunikar1.github.io/.github/project-buildup-history.md

 - Task summary: One more pass: found a duplicate function that slipped in during copy-paste.
 Removed it.
 - Deliverable: One of those satisfying small wins.
+## 2023-01-16 - Day 3: Wireframe pass

+- Task summary: After stepping away for a bit, came back and the variable names were inconsistent so cleaned those up across the notebook before calling it done.
+- Deliverable: Pushed before end of day.